ryan-haskell/elm-spa/docs/public/content/guide/01-cli.md

 elm-spa gen
 ```

-This will generate files in the `.elm-spa` folder, but allow your custom workflow to define it's own way of compiling Elm.
+This will generate code in the `.elm-spa` folder, but allow your custom workflow to define it's own way of compiling Elm.
 This is a great command to combine __elm-spa__ with another tool like [Vite](/examples/05-npm) or [Parcel](https://parceljs.org/elm.html).

 ## elm-spa watch